 The Chineke!
 Junior Orchestra, made up of players aged 11-18, also performed earlier that day, conducted by Stephanie Childress.

 James Allen Girls School

 James Allen Girls School in south London held an entire Stephen Lawrence week, jam-packed with different activities.
 From tailored lessons inspired by Stephen’s life and legacy and a beautiful art installation at the school’s entrance, to in-depth assemblies about his story and how to ‘live their best lives’ led by year 13 students as well as Stuart Lawrence, JAGS has been very busy celebrating Stephen Lawrence Day.

 The school library created two fantastic displays – one focused on architecture, as Stephen was an aspiring architect, and one on books which celebrate diversity (examples of some of these can be found in our annotated reading lists).
 Students also marked the day by wearing orange, and even ‘walked a mile for Stephen’ alongside staff one lunchtime, a reflection of Stephen’s love of running.
 These very simple things were extremely effective, and got the whole school involved in the day.

 Nottingham VPC event

-The Prince’s Trust also hosted an event, which brought young people together to think about what it meant to them to ‘Live Our Best Life’.
-They shared their stories and discussed the positive contributions young people make to their communities and societies with Nick Hurd MP and Stuart and Baroness Lawrence, speaking specifically about how they can play a bigger part in the creation of a society where everyone can thrive.
+The Prince’s Trust hosted an event which brought young people together to think about what it meant to them to ‘Live Our Best Life’.
+They shared their stories and discussed the positive contributions young people make to their communities and societies with Nick Hurd MP and Stuart and Baroness Lawrence speaking about how they can play a bigger part in the creation of a society where everyone can thrive.

 Some students taking part in the Prince’s Trust’s Team programme presented an idea for a social action project refurbishing a community centre in south London, while two Young Ambassadors spoke about their experiences with youth violence and how it impacts communities as well as the affect it can have on societal perceptions of young people.